Carolein Smit: Bestiary

-The bestiary is the theme that often occurs in the cabinet of curiosities, and also frequents Smit's artworks.
-The dogs, rabbits, sheeps, monkeys, owls, etc. are all given a glittering skin which makes them the unreal and attractive.
+The bestiary is the theme that often occurs in Smit's artworks.
+The dogs, rabbits, sheep, monkeys, owls, etc. are all given a glittering skin which makes them the unreal and attractive.
 Smit works also carefully with the details, like the eyes and the fur of her raptors, rats and pugs.
 In her exhibition at Musée de la Chasse et de la Nature in Paris, Dents !
 Crocs !
 Griffes !, her animals are being gathered and thus the visitors can see and "read" the bestiary of Carolein Smit.

-Anatomical Figures

-The cabinet of curiosities is a place where the art and the science confront each other and are harmonized.
-Medical oddities, tumors, anatomical and pathological specimens can all be found in the cabinets.
-Inspired by this way of collecting and showing objects, Smit creates numerous skeletons and skinned figures as a demonstration of the combination of art and science, beautiful and dreadful.
+The cabinet of curiosities often included medical oddities, tumors, anatomical and pathological specimens.
+Inspired by this way of collecting and showing objects, Smit creates numerous skeletons and skinned figures as a demonstration of the combination of art and science.

 Biblical Scenes

 Smit once said that not only she treated anatomical objects as source of her inspiration, but also she took regularly the devotion and biblical scenes as image for her ceramics.
 The figures can be monstrous and at the same time like someone coaxing and appealing.
 They are the talismans that keep us from misfortune and death.